Nausea After Running? 5 Potential Causes + Solutions

 Throwing running into the mix exacerbates the risk of vomiting even further.

-Ultimately, to prevent nausea after running, try to be mindful of what you are eating before you run and how long you are waiting to run after you eat.
-Try to keep your body cool and hydrate gradually but sufficiently.
-You may also need to reduce the intensity of your workout.
+Ultimately, to prevent nausea after running, try to be mindful of what you eat for your pre-workout snack and how long you are wait to run after you eat.

 Photo of author

-Amber Sayer is a Fitness, Nutrition, and Wellness Writer and Editor, as well as a UESCA-certified running, endurance nutrition, and triathlon coach.
+Amber Sayer is a Fitness, Nutrition, and Wellness Writer and Editor, as well as a NASM-Certified Nutrition Coach and UESCA-certified running, endurance nutrition, and triathlon coach.
 She holds two Masters Degrees—one in Exercise Science and one in Prosthetics and Orthotics.
 As a Certified Personal Trainer and running coach for 12 years, Amber enjoys staying active and helping others do so as well.
 In her free time, she likes running, cycling, cooking, and tackling any type of puzzle.

 Leave a Comment